 The civic health of communities is linked with unemployment rates, Spencer said.
 Volunteering, public meetings, voting, helping neighbors and a high density of nonprofits all contribute to communities with lower unemployment.
 This is something for public officials, such as mayors, to recognize, she said.

 The importance of simply asking for volunteers is critical to continue the increase in volunteering, Scott said.
 Elected leaders, such as President Obama, also need to stress the importance of service, he said.

 "The No. 1 reason people volunteer is because they are asked," Scott said.
 "We need to make sure that the call is made and that they are quality opportunities for when people answer the call."

 With nonprofits facing an increasing demand for their services, volunteers can step in and provide help that will benefit themselves and their community, Scott said.

 "There are many needs out there and volunteers can help in significant ways," Scott said.
 "Find something what works for you.
 Your service can make a difference."

 Among other highlights from the report:

-65.1 percent of citizens served their communities in 2011 by doing favors for and helping out their neighbors
+- 65.1 percent of citizens served their communities by doing favors for and helping out their neighbors

-The top five states for volunteering are Utah, Idaho, Iowa, Minnesota and South Dakota
+- The top five states for volunteering: Utah, Idaho, Iowa, Minnesota and South Dakota

 Copyright 2015, Deseret News Publishing Company